Jacob-s-Lab/2024-Biomarkers/tutorial week1.md

 'user' is your username on the remote server, and 'hostname'is the IP address or hostname of the remote server.

 <span style="color: blue;">
-    Note: t3-c4.nchc.org.tw is the biomedical node.
+    Note: The biomedical node is t3-c4.nchc.org.tw.
-Additionally, the first time you log into the node, you will see "Are you sure you want to continue connecting (yes/no/[fingerprint])?".
-Please type yes.</span>
+    When logging into the node for the first time, you will be prompted with the message: "Are you sure you want to continue connecting (yes/no/[fingerprint])?".
+Please type "yes" to proceed.</span>

-  Terminal screen:
+- Terminal screen:
 ![](https://hackmd.io/_uploads/BkvbPN7ha.png)
-  Windows  screen:
+- Windows  screen:
 ![image](https://hackmd.io/_uploads/H1OqvuV3A.png)

 2. Enter the two-factor authentication method (<span style="color: red;">this is not the supercomputer password</span>).If you chose two-factor authentication method 1 or 3, you will need to enter the OTP.